Oxidative stress: Production and consumption of oxidants

 One source of reactive oxygen under normal conditions in humans is the leakage of activated oxygen from mitochondria during oxidative phosphorylation.
 E. coli mutants that lack an active electron transport chain produce as much hydrogen peroxide as wild-type cells, indicating that other enzymes contribute the bulk of oxidants in these organisms.
 One possibility is that multiple redox-active flavoproteins all contribute a small portion to the overall production of oxidants under normal conditions.

 Other enzymes capable of producing superoxide are xanthine oxidase, NADPH oxidases and cytochromes P450.
 Hydrogen peroxide is produced by a wide variety of enzymes including several oxidases.
 Reactive oxygen species play important roles in cell signalling, a process termed redox signaling.
 Thus, to maintain proper cellular homeostasis, a balance must be struck between reactive oxygen production and consumption.

 The best studied cellular antioxidants are the enzymes superoxide dismutase (SOD), catalase, and glutathione peroxidase.
 Less well studied (but probably just as important) enzymatic antioxidants are the peroxiredoxins and the recently discovered sulfiredoxin.
 Other enzymes that have antioxidant properties (though this is not their primary role) include paraoxonase, glutathione-S transferases, and aldehyde dehydrogenases.

-The amino acid methionine is prone to oxidation, but oxidized methionine can be reversible.
+The amino acid methionine is prone to oxidation, but oxidation of methionine can be reversible.
 Oxidation of methionine is shown to inhibit the phosphorylation of adjacent Ser/Thr/Tyr sites in proteins.
-This gives a plausible mechanism for cells to couple oxidative stress signals with cellular mainstream signaling such as phosphorylation.
+This gives a plausible mechanism for cells to couple oxidative stress signals with mainstream cellular signaling such as phosphorylation.